Giants vs. Pirates Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has four doubles, a triple, seven home runs, 34 walks and 16 RBI (42 total hits).
-He has swiped two bases.
+- LaMonte Wade Jr has five doubles, a triple, seven home runs, 35 walks and 16 RBI (43 total hits).
+He's also stolen two bases.

-- Wade brings a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .286 with an RBI.
+- Wade takes a four-game streak with at least one hit into this one.
+During his last five outings he is hitting .200 with a double and a walk.

 Wade Recent Games